NMyVision/TemplateWriter/README.md

 - Load(object) can accept an class object, Anonymous type, IDictionary or KeyValuePair

 1.2.0
-- Add Index variable for use when used in loops.
+- Add Index variable for use when used in loops
 - Suppress internal object Extension
 - Expose GlobalFileVariables